kcomas/kscript/design/OVERVIEW.md

 * Are called by ```variable|args|```

 ### Variable Naming
-* Variable can only be named with alpha characters of upper or lower case
+* Variable can only be named with alpha characters of upper or lower case and numbers
 * Upper case variables are constants and exported as environment variables
 * Lower case variables are fixed typed reassign-able variables